Here we offer information on telling your employer you’re pregnant, and how and when you can do it.

-If your pregnancy is difficult or you are experiencing issues with morning sickness, or require time out of the normal work schedule for antenatal appointments, the right level of support may be difficult to arrange if your employer does not know you are pregnant.
+If your pregnancy is difficult or you are experiencing issues with morning sickness, or require time out of the normal work schedule for antenatal appointments, the right level of support may be difficult to arrange if your employer doesn't know you are pregnant.

 Regardless of when you announce your pregnancy verbally, if you wish to take maternity leave or claim statutory maternity pay (SMP) you need to notify your employer in writing of the date you want to start your leave and wish to claim SMP by the end of the 15th week before your baby is due.
 If you are claiming SMP you must provide proof of your pregnancy in the form of a MAT B1 certificate signed by your midwife or doctor.
 The MAT B1 certificate is usually not available until after week 16 of your pregnancy.

 Generally, it’s advisable to tell your manager first.
-Even the closest friend at work may make an unintentional comment that could reveal you are pregnant before you are ready for colleagues to know.
+Even your closest friend at work may make an unintentional comment that could reveal you're pregnant before you're ready for colleagues to know.

-Telling your manager first will enable you to plan together how best to tell the other people you work with.
-It is absolutely fine to ask your manager to keep this information confidential until the time is right to tell other people.
+Telling your manager first will enable you to plan together how best to tell other people you work with.
+It's absolutely fine to ask your manager to keep this information confidential until the time is right to tell other people.
 Depending on your role, your upcoming maternity leave may require a planned handover of relationships with customers, clients or suppliers in a way that does not impact the operation of the organisation.